 With families fraying, spread out, or non-existent, a substantial portion of long-time residents of the Lower East Side doesn’t have family they can count on for the help they need.

 UJC fills that gap with services such as home health care aides, food assistance programs, social services, and senior centers.

 UJCES Food Pantries15-17 Willett Street/Bialystoker PlaceOR Lillian Wald Houses at 12 Avenue DNew York, NY10002

 May 31, 2021

 Orientation or Training

-Volunteers can spend one shift or many years in service to our community.
+Volunteers can spend one shift or many years in service to the community.